-Stevens, a five-time Russell Athletic/WBCA Division II National Coach of the Year (including 2013 and 2014, has a record of 760-155 since her arrival at Bentley before the 1986-87 season.
+Stevens, a five-time Russell Athletic/WBCA Division II National Coach of the Year (including 2013 and 2014), has a record of 854-187 in 32 Bentley seasons.
+That includes records of 29-6, 26-6 and 28-4 during the last three seasons, and at least 26 wins in seven of the last eight seasons.

-Stevens’ 917 victories have come in 1163 games, resulting in a career winning percentage of .788.
-Do the math and you’ll see that she is more than 660 games over .500!
-Of the top ten winningest coaches in NCAA women’s basketball history, only the legendary Pat Summitt of Tennessee and fellow Hall of Famer Geno Auriemma of Connecticut have averaged more victories per season than Stevens.
+Stevens’ 1011 victories have come in 1289 games, resulting in a career winning percentage of .784.
+Do the math and you’ll see that she is more than 700 games over .500!
+Of the top ten winningest coaches in NCAA women’s basketball history, only Summitt, Auriemma and VanDerveer have averaged more victories per season than Stevens.

 A 2005 inductee into the Bentley Athletic Hall of Fame, Barbara has been the winningest coach in Division II history since Feb.
 6, 1999 when the Falcons topped Merrimack, 65-56, in North Andover.
 That was victory number 520, pushing her past the late Darlene May of Cal Poly Pomona.